Social media addiction

 When you post something and it is well received it gives you a boost.
 If it is poorly received you simply go back and try again because no one wants disapproval.

 Studies have shown that those with low self esteem are more likely to develop an addiction to social media.
 For this cohort, engaging online is far less scary than real life encounters.
-You can use a filter to change your appearance and be highly selective in what you say about yourself.

-The late Dr Leon Festinger, a famous American psychologist, founded the theory of social comparison.
+Dr Leon Festinger, a famous American psychologist, founded the theory of social comparison.

 The theory is based around the concept that individuals determine their own self worth by comparing themselves with others: Keeping up with the Jones'.